 5- Patterned flooring and subway tiles have witnessed a great comeback in the past few years, whether 70’s inspired patterns and colors or chevron timber flooring, tiles are never boring anymore.
 Trendy cafes, stylish apartments, & luxury hotels, are all embracing this trend.

 6- Curved furniture as opposed to very symmetrical and straight pieces are more “in” now.
 Even famous brands known for the ultra modern and straight furniture have caved in and introduced curves.
 A perfectly symmetrical reception is no longer the sign of a high end design as it was before.
 In the past the more minimal a piece of furniture was, the more it indicated the futuristic and modern mentality of the designer or owner.
 Modern furniture brands like Minotti and Giorgetti introduced a wide range of pieces that are curvaceous, a very bold attempt by them.
 Curves mimic movement of the body as well as organic forms around us.
+You can find furniture like these at Bob Mills Furniture.

 7- Velvets have made a huge comeback, brands like Fendi Casa have been working with fabric manufacturer ‘Rubelli’ on an exclusive velvet that is modern while solving the usual problems we encounter with this specific fabric.
 Hence their new collection was presented mostly in velvet with new colors emerging every season!
 The softness of the material is a great way to tone down the power of the other trending elements .
 Most fabric manufacturers such as Casamance, Designer’s Guild, Elitis and Houles have come out with numerous velvet catalogs with different textures, softness, and thickness.